DonSchenck/containers-k8s-workshop/README.md

 **CONGRATULATIONS!** You know now enough to build and run an application in a Linux container.

 ## Build and run another image
 Now that a web site is running, let's launch a RESTful api.
-The code we're using will return the host name of where it is running, which is particularly interesting in a docker and kubernetes environment.
+The code we're using will return the host name of where it is running, which is particularly interesting in a docker and Kubernetes environment.
 Move into the proper directory:

 `cd WORKSHOP_HOME/src/nodejs/resthost`

 There you will find a RESTful api application that uses port 3000, as well as a Dockerfile to build it.

-<div style="background-color:#0B3861;color:white;font-weight:bold;">&nbsp;EXERCISE</div>
+<div style="background-color:#0B3861;color:white;font-weight:bold;height:40px;font-size:25px;">&nbsp;EXERCISE</div>
 Go ahead and build your image.
 Give it the name "resthost" -- do *not* use a tag.
 Check to see that it is built (using the `docker images` command), and note the size of the image.
 If you want to cheat, the solution follows.
 <div style="font-size: smaller;color:gray">(End of Exercise)</div><hr>